A person is fixing or installing a u-bend pipe under a white ceramic wash basin

 This will depend on whether you plan on working in a domestic, commercial or industrial environment.

-Beyond the formal qualifications, if you’re new to the industry, it’s worth getting a few years of work under your belt alongside more experienced plumbers before setting up your own business.
+Beyond the formal qualifications, if you’re new to the industry, it’s worth getting a few years of work experience under your belt alongside more experienced plumbers before setting up your own business.

 What do self-employed plumbers earn?